jbtech85/PantryApp/README.md

 ## Getting Started
 Going to improve on this section and the following later.
 In short, this is a Node project.

+Added express, to use app, to use css stylesheets (seems like overkill.  a research project for tomorrow)
+$ npm install express